sindhujyoti6201/TaskMate-ToDo-App/README.md

     - Running the Kubernetes Pods Locally using MiniKube and KubeCtl by:
-    -- creating the deployment, services, configMap and secret -- open the external services by running the command: minikube service mongo-express-service -- Run the pods locally
+    -- creating the deployment, services, configMap and secret -- open the external services by running the command: minikube service mongo-express-service -- updating the deployment to set replicas and deployment strategy.
+    -- Run the pods locally

 Production Phase:
+    -- Deploy it AWS EKS